 Case Study: Supporting the Birmingham Brain Tumour Network - From Project Launch to Seamless Delivery

 At The Remote Assistant, we specialise in providing flexible, skilled support to higher education teams and research projects that need to deliver results without the overhead of employed project support.
-Our collaboration with the Birmingham Brain Tumour Network is a perfect example of how we help academics to operate more efficiently and effectively in delivering complex events and key deliverables.
+Our collaboration with the Birmingham Brain Tumour Network is a perfect example of how we help Principal Investigators and research teams to operate more efficiently and effectively in delivering key activities.

 Challenge: A New Grant Awarded with No Dedicated Project Support